patricegautier/unifiZabbix/README.md

 • mcaDumpShort.sh is also logging all errors to /tmp/mcaDumpShort.err on the zabbixServer (or proxy if you are using one).
 It's a good source of info to debug issues too.

+• If you see timeouts, there are 2 values to experiment with:

+in your zabbix server conf, usually /etc/zabbix/zabbix_server.conf add adjust the zabbix timeout (default is 3s):

+	TimeOut=30

+and then in the Zabbix UI, change the macro value for UNIFI_CHECK_TIMEOUT in Administration > General Macros so sth a little smaller than the first value, maybe 25 in this case.

 • Macros Cheat Sheet

 This is my set of values